mdraminski/CytoMeth/README.md

 - verbose - prints additional info and commands on the screen.
 - threads - defines the number of threads used by tools.
 Most of the tools does not gain any processing speed for more than 10-12  threads.
 - memory - amount of memory dedicated to Java and other tools.
 If you see Java 'out of memory' error or any sudden stop of the program please increase the parameter.
 The minimum amount that is recommended for human genome analysis is 6GB.
-Please use one of the following sufixes: 'M', 'G', 'T' (case sensitive: mega, giga, tera).
+Please use one of the following suffixes: 'M', 'G', 'T' (case sensitive: mega, giga, tera).
 - overwrite_results - if TRUE then all result files from the sample processed again will be overwritten.
 If FALSE CytoMeth will skip phases that related phase result file exists in appropriate results_path.
 - clean_tmp_files - if TRUE all useless temporary files will be removed after the processing of the sample.
 - remove_clipped_bam - whether to remove final clipped.bam file or not.